elastic/app-search-reference-ui-react/README.md

 value.
 A `Results` component could then simply iterate through the `results` from state to render search results.

-Everything in this directory for now should be thought of as a separate library.
-The goal eventually is to actually separate this out into a library of it's own, so when composing a UI you'd simply need to focus on creating components from actions and state, and not all of the plumbing that goes into managing that state.
-For now though, it's included in this reference as a pattern that can be followed.

 **src/containers**

 Components in this UI are separated into "Containers" and "Components".
 These